DuncanLangat6515/Week-one-project/README.md

 + [Authors-Info](#Authors-Info)

 ## Description
-<p>This project entails the real estate called Vallie's Estate and its layout in website</p>
+<p>This project entails the real estate called Vallie's Estate and its layout on a website</p>

 ## Licence
 MIT License